The-going/evlproject/content/core/benchmarks/_index.md

   `--taskset` option.
 Assuming CPU1 is the only isolated CPU running a test, this shell expression should produce the correct CPU set for that option: `0,2-$(nproc)`.

-- Specifically for testing a native preemption kernel, if a particular test involves responding to a device interrupt such as the [GPIO response test]({{< relref "#latmus-gpio-response-time" >}}) served by a threaded handler, we make sure to raise the task priority of such handler above all others.
-This rule does not apply to a dual kernel infrastructure like EVL, which always processes IRQ events immediately from the interrupt context.

 - Some limits should be put on what the [stress workload]({{< relref "#stress-workloads" >}}) is allowed to do, in order to avoid